Introducing PalmSHIELD’s PlaySafe Playground Fencing

 In addition to following the above mentioned guides set by ASTM International, our PlaySafe products feature non-climbable designs and options on security enhancements.
 This includes the gates mentioned at the beginning of this article, which come in both single and double leaf forms.
 These gates feature:

 - Gate latches set at minimum heights of 48.”
 Another stipulation set by ASTM, this height was selected to prevent reach from small children.
 PalmSHIELD installs shields over these latches so that accidental face lacerations do not occur when children come in contact with them.

 - Closing doors.
 Designed to shut behind the user, these gates are great for preventing intrusion.

 - Options on panic hardware.
 If you manage a school playground, having an alarm system is essential.
-In detecting an intrusion, this hardware emits alarms loud enough to catch attention at nearby homes and buildings.
+When an intrusion is caught, this hardware emits alarms loud enough to catch attention at nearby homes and buildings.

 Customizable playground fencing and gates from PalmSHIELD

-The other major selling point that distinguishes PalmSHIELD’s PlaySafe brand from other playground fencing is that our products are customizable in their design.
-PalmSHIELD employs a team of in-house designers who’ll communicate with you to come up with a look and color scheme for your playground fencing that match the surrounding environment.
+The other major selling point that distinguishes PalmSHIELD’s PlaySafe brand from other playground fences is that our products are customizable in their design.
+PalmSHIELD employs a team of in-house designers who’ll communicate with you to come up with a look and color scheme for your fence panels that match the surrounding environment.
 (For instance: your school’s mascot or the colors of the nearby community buildings!)